-There is a question mark hanging over the occupational health profession, around understanding what the post-COVID-19 workplace could look like.
+There is a question mark hanging over the occupational health profession, around understanding what the post-COVID-19 workplace looks like.

-As employees continue to work from home and COVID-19 continues to plight workplaces, businesses and the economy, human resource and wellbeing professionals have a lot of questions to think about when it comes to the wellbeing of their employees.
+As employees balance working from home and the office, human resource and wellbeing professionals have a lot of questions to think about when it comes to the wellbeing of their employees.

 It's no exaggeration to say the look of the modern workplace has dramatically changed already, as have employees' expectations of their employer when it comes to supporting their mental and physical wellbeing.
 Here are 32 health and wellbeing questions which all HR & Wellbeing professionals must ask themselves when reviewing their organisation's workplace policies to ensure wellbeing at work.

 - Does our strategy cover mental and physical wellbeing as a joint issue?

 - Can our strategy claim to cover a wide range of wellbeing issues?